Al-Masmiyah: Demographics

 According to the Syria Central Bureau of Statistics (CBS), al-Masmiyah had a population of 1,498 in the 2004 census.
 It is the administrative center of the al-Masmiyah nahiyah ("subdistrict") which consists of 16 localities with a collective population of 8,773 in 2004.
 As of the early 20th century, its inhabitants were largely Melkite Christians, though there was a small Muslim community as well.
 In 2004, the village still had a significant Melkite Christian population.

+In 2011, the Melkite Greek Catholic Church had approximately 3,000 believers.